 - A focus on physician well-being and satisfaction as a critical component to patient care

 - Collaborative opportunities with other physician members and care teams for coordination across the continuum

 - Participation in negotiated shared savings contracts and other agreements that reward high-quality performance

 - Greater patient satisfaction with more effective, efficient, and affordable care that is centered around them

 Care Coordination with PCPs

 Clinical integration offers patient-centered, comprehensive, team-based, coordinated, accessible, and focused on quality and safety.

-- Registered Nurse Care Navigators monitor health-related conditions, provides members education for the purpose of improved self-management, supports family care-givers, and helps connect members with community resources.
+- Registered Nurse Care Navigators monitor health-related conditions, provide members education for the purpose of improved self-management, support family caregivers, and help connect members with community resources.

 - Assists members to set goals and develops care plans with interventions for unhealthy lifestyle/habits

 - Assists members with care transitions from acute hospitalization to home or specialized facilities to reduce risk of readmissions (minimum of four calls in 30 days)